Some observations after watching the Academy Awards last night …

 That said, I thought the Academy did a pretty good job of balancing its awards this year.

 “One Battle” served as career recognition for Paul Thomas Anderson, a certifiably brilliant director who hasn’t won an Oscar in nearly three decades as a moviemaker.
 Anderson won best director, best adapted screenplay (he cribbed from Thomas Pynchon’s “Vineland”) and best movie.
-His very salty casting director accepted the first-ever casting Oscar and taunting PTA that she had an Oscar before him was worth a good laugh.
+His very salty casting director accepting the first-ever casting Oscar and taunting PTA that she had an Oscar before him was worth a good laugh.

 Beyond that, the “in memoriam” segment was a little clunky, but what are you supposed to do when Robert Redford, Rob Reiner, Diane Keaton and Robert Duvall all die in the same year?
-The Barbra Streisand set piece on Redford showed her age, I though, but she made some important points about how Redford’s biggest contributions to cinema may be the Sundance Festival (where many of the best directors first showed their wares and many of the independent documentaries were first shown) and not his roles in “All the President’s Men” or “Love Story.”
+The Barbra Streisand set piece on Redford showed her age, I thought, but she made some important points about how Redford’s biggest contributions to cinema may be the Sundance Festival (where many of this year’s best directors first showed their wares and many of the year’s independent documentaries were first shown) and not his roles in “All the President’s Men” or “Love Story.”
 I thought Duvall got short shrift, but it was inevitable someone would.
 Again, not perfect, but resonant.

 What else:

 • “Frankenstein” was a pretty bad movie, friends who saw it tell me, but it walked away with three Oscars for how it looked.
+Well done!

 • Jessie Buckley was the lockiest of locks for best actress, and it got “Hamnet” in the winner’s circle too.
 Her acceptance speech was a bit of a trippy ride.
+That said, “Hamnet” was a rocky ride till the last 40 minutes, when — surprise! — “Hamlet” is really compelling.
+Watching Jessie watch “Hamlet” was very, very moving.

 • Conan was good.
 He had a lot of good lines about the changing face of cinema (last human Oscars host, vertical format shop, Netflix as Oscar host sooner than anyone seems to acknowledge) and the overall national craziness (including the naming of public buildings by the president).
 His opener was pretty inspired.